Logo HygCen

 1

-In which category of body contact does your product fall?
+What category of body contact does your product fall into?

 2